nerdschoolbergen/build-and-deploy/exercise-3/README.md

 :book: To avoid having to register an Azure account, we have prepared a an Azure environment where you can deploy your application.

-:pencil2: Ask an instructor to provide you with a secret Azure API-token and a URL of the web application, if you haven't received it already.
+:pencil2: Open [https://nerdschool-vending-machine.vercel.app/](https://nerdschool-vending-machine.vercel.app/) and follow the instructions to receive an API-token via e-mail.

 > :exclamation::exclamation: **Do not share the Azure API-token with anyone else or commit it to the repository.**  :exclamation::exclamation: